Soza-Wilson/soza-wilson/README.md

 - 🔭 I’m currently working on **Crop AI - Deep Learning-Based Crop Disease Detection Model** - To improve my skill in Machine learning and and python

-- 👨‍💻 I’m currently learning **Python, some Data science, React, and mastering node.js**
+- 👨‍💻 I’m currently learning **Python, some Data science and mastering node.js**

 - 🤝 I’m looking for help with **open source projects** and as mention machine learning